Online buyers beware

 Technology has ushered in a brave new world.
 You can order groceries, make investments, furnish your home, have gifts sent to friends and family around the globe, get quotes on home repairs, pay your bills, and even shop for insurance, all from the comfort of your laptop.
 You don’t even have to change out of your PJs.

-Unfortunately, it's a world in which a new class of scammer — the cybercriminal — has also established a beachhead.
-These thieves prey on the unwary, harvesting personal data such as credit card info, phone numbers, Social Security numbers, and more, using it to make illicit purchases and even hack into bank accounts, businesses, and vital civic infrastructure.
-By some estimates, cybercrime will cost the world $8 trillion dollars in 2023.
+Unfortunately, it's also a world in which a new class of scammer — the cybercriminal — has established a beachhead.
+These thieves prey on the unwary, harvesting personal data such as credit card info, phone numbers, Social Security Numbers, and more, using it to make illicit purchases and even hack into bank accounts, businesses, and vital civic infrastructure.
+By some estimates, the total global cost of cybercrime is projected to reach $1.2 trillion annually by the end of 2025.

-Even governments can have their computer systems hijacked and held for ransom, being forced to pay hundreds of thousands or even millions to malicious hackers to regain access to their systems.
+Even governments can have their computer systems hijacked and held for ransom, a tactic known as ransomware, being forced to pay hundreds of thousands or even millions to malicious hackers to regain access to their systems.
 If cybercrime were a country, it would represent the third largest economy on the planet.
-With this big of a payoff, it’s a problem that’s not going away anytime soon.
+With this big a payoff, it’s a problem that’s not going away anytime soon.

-Happily, there are things you can do to thwart the crooks.
-Here are some tips to help you keep your identity and your financial information protected when you’re online.
+Happily, there are things you can do to thwart the crooks and keep your identity and your financial information protected when you’re online.

 There are many paths cybercriminals can take to access your personal information.
 Educating yourself about them is a good first step to living a safe digital life.
-The Federal Trade Commission (FTC) maintains a frequently updated archive of consumer alerts you can consult for warnings about emergent threats.
+Here are a few tips to get you started:

-• Bogus internet storefronts are everywhere.
-According to the Better Business Bureau (BBB), in 2021 online shopping rip-offs accounted for 37 percent of the complaints reported to its Scam Tracker service.
-Scammers often start by putting up a counterfeit website, mobile app, or social media site, sometimes built with images pirated from legitimate businesses.
-They use these images to construct catalogues that lure unwary buyers but deliver knockoff merchandise if they deliver anything at all.
+• Scammers often start by putting up a counterfeit website, mobile app, or social media site, sometimes built with images pirated from legitimate businesses.
+They use these images to construct catalogues that lure unwary buyers in but deliver knockoff merchandise if they deliver anything at all.

 • Sloppy sites.
 If it looks suspicious, avoid it.
-Serious e-commerce retailers have generally put a lot of work into their websites.
-If the website you’re looking at features poor-quality visuals, multiple misspellings, or grammar errors, you may be dealing with a criminal.
-Even a good quality website is no guarantee the retailer who put it up is legit.
+Serious e-commerce retailers put a lot of work into their websites.
+If the website you’re seeing features poor-quality visuals, multiple misspellings, or grammar errors, you may be dealing with a criminal.
+But with AI increasingly improving the appearance of these scams, even a good quality website is no guarantee the retailer who put it up is legit.
 Beware of sites that are made to look like genuine websites, but that have URLs that aren’t quite right (e.g., “Timberlan.com” rather than “Timberland.com”), or that lure you in with familiar merchandise at once-in-a-lifetime prices.
-If a deal seems too good a deal to be true, it probably is.
+If a deal seems too good to be true, it probably is.

 • Read the receipt.
 Make sure you understand the terms of the purchase you’re making and look past the sales price at such items as taxes or mailing fees.